fidarit/cs2-DoubleJump/README.md

 {
   "JumpsCount": 2,
   "Velocity": 250.0,
-  "AllowInstantJump": true
+  "AllowInstantJump": true,
   "RequiredPermission": "@css/vip"
 }
 ```

 ### Configuration Options:
 - **JumpsCount**: Specifies the maximum number of consecutive jumps allowed.
-Default value is `2`.
 - **Velocity**: Sets the velocity of the double jump.
-Default value is `250.0`.
 - **AllowInstantJump**: Determines whether instant double jumps are allowed.
 When set to `false`, the next jump can only be performed when the player has started falling.
-Default value is `true`.
 - **RequiredPermission**: Specifies the required permission level for using the double jump feature.
-If empty, all players are granted access.
-Default value is `"@css/vip"`.
+If both is empty, all players are granted access.

 ## Requirements
 - [Metamod:Source](https://www.sourcemm.net/downloads.php/?branch=master)